bioinfoUQAM/Canadian-cropland-dataset-github/README.md

 ### Dataset Statistics
 Contains spreadsheets and figures depicting the distribution of the images within the dataset.

+### References
+If you have used this dataset, please cite the following presentation:

+[1] Towards the Creation of a Canadian Land-Use Dataset for Agricultural Land Classification.
+Amanda A. Boatswain Jacques, Abdoulaye Baniré Diallo, Etienne Lord.
+42nd Canadian Symposium on Remote Sensing: Understanding Our World: Remote Sensing for a Sustainable Future, June 2021.
+Virtual.

 ## Contact
 For any questions or concerns regarding this repository, please contact amanda.boatswainj@gmail.com